sxs-collaboration/sxscon-2024-tutorials/README.md

 specify the amount of memory with `-m 10G`.
 This will give you 10GB of memory.

+For building SpECTRE, you probably want to use 8 cores and 16G of memory.
+For the Jupyter and ParaView servers, you can get away with 2 cores and the default amount of memory.

 ### 4. Getting SpECTRE set up for the first time

 1. Download SpECTRE: